A technical guide to URL redirects for SEO

 “For example, if the request for a URL receives a response code of 200, this means the request has been successful.

-Another way to think of this is as a Google crawler having to input lots of access requests as it navigates the search engine in order to test the verifiability of web pages and search result.
+Another way to think of this is as a Google crawler having to input lots of access requests as it navigates the search engine to test the verifiability of web pages and search result.

 So, what is a HTTP Redirect – and why is it the best option for SEO?